LouisePrd/Cat-Astrophe/README.md

 # Cat-Astrophe

+## What and why ?
 Currently on vacation with way too much free time so I'm trying some stuff.
-The code is a bit sketchy and I'm not gonna lie, so the design is, but I'm doing my best to improve it as I learn Vue.<br>
+The code is a bit sketchy and I'm not gonna lie, so the design is, but I'm doing my best to improve it as I learn Vue.
 <p align="center">
     Fake it til u make it, right ?<br>
     <img src="https://github.com/user-attachments/assets/3f8b2104-01ac-4904-a15d-73d71de80a5f" alt="emote" width="100"/>
 </p>

-<strong>WIP :</strong>
+## Testing
+Registration works, but if don't feel like signing up for an account<br>
+login : louise<br>
+password : test<br>

+## Work in progress
 - Connect database ✅<br>
 - Register ✅<br>
 - Login ✅<br>